 Show appreciation together

-Show gratitude to our frontline workers by donating, or if possible, volunteering in your community is a great way to build teamwork.
-At the end of each week, to show their dedication to the frontline professionals in their community, one company has provided meals to the workers and their families.
-They have donated boxes of produce, tray pizzas, family-style pasta or BBQ platters, and even hams for Easter.
+Showing gratitude to our frontline workers by donating or volunteering in your community is a great way to build teamwork.
+At the end of each week, to show their dedication to the frontline professionals in their community, one company has provided meals to the workers and their families by donating boxes of produce, tray pizzas, family-style pasta or BBQ platters, and even hams for Easter.

-Exercise helps decrease stress and improve mindsets, so why not incorporate movement into your activities with your team?
-One company started a “10@10” daily initiative where they send out an email to all employees at 10 a.m. with a suggestion of what to do 10 times that day.
-It could be doing 10 jumping jacks, taking a 10-minute walk, or making a 10-minute call to family, and it has been a great addition to their virtual environment.
-They’ve found so much success with 10@10 they have extended it to their clients!
+Exercise helps decrease stress and improve mindsets—so why not incorporate movement into your activities with your team?
+One company started a “10 @ 10” daily initiative where they send out an email to all employees at 10 a.m. with a suggestion of what to do 10 times that day.
+It could be doing 10 jumping jacks, taking a 10-minute walk, or making a 10-minute call to family, and it’s been a great addition to their virtual environment.
+They’ve found so much success with 10 @ 10 that they’ve extended the idea to their clients, as well!

-Our favorite submission comes from an organization that instituted daily and weekly huddles where their employees share concerns.
-Leadership then hears their suggestions and reacts to them with the goal of making their staff feel more comfortable about their situations.
-For example, their employees were inquiring about hazard pay, so the company implemented a new bonus program, including increased wages and the gift of time when the pandemic subsides.
-They’ve also purchased aloe and made their own hand sanitizer, and installed automatic paper towel and soap dispensers.
+Our favorite submission comes from an organization that instituted daily and weekly huddles to enable its employees to voice their concerns.
+Leadership then hears their suggestions and reacts to them to help make their staff feel more comfortable.
+For example, employees were inquiring about hazard pay, so the company implemented a new bonus program that included increased wages and the gift of time when the pandemic subsides.
+They’ve also purchased aloe and created their own hand sanitizer while installing automatic paper towel and soap dispensers within the office.

-We also heard about virtual happy hours, using daily video calls to celebrate team contributions, and providing lunches to essential workers who have to go into work.
-There are so many innovative ways to enhance the bond of your staff, decrease stress levels, and keep your company culture healthy during these uncertain times.
+From virtual happy hours to daily video calls to celebrate team contributions and providing lunches to essential workers, there are dozens of innovative ways to decrease stress levels and keep your company culture healthy during these uncertain times.
 We hope these tips will assist you in making your team feel happier and more connected while boosting the sense of unity and camaraderie among your organization.